 If you’re going for a bigger harvest, check out the Advanced Nutrients series.
 They take almost all the hassle out of feeding your plants.
 All you have to do is measure and mix it in water and then apply it according to their directions.
 Fortunately, they give clear instructions.

-We don’t recommend Miracle-Gro although we know someone’s going to try it anyway.
-Go for Humboldt’s Golden Tree instead and prepare to supplement if needed.
+We don’t recommend Miracle-Gro, although we know someone’s going to try it anyway.
+Go for Humboldt’s Secret Golden Tree instead and prepare to supplement if needed.